Quintessence-dominated cyclic universe with negative cosmological constant: Scale-invariance gravity

 \section{Scale-invariance gravity}

-Scale-invariance implies that the equations remain unchanged under the transformation $ds^{'}=\lambda(t) ds$ of the line element, with $ds^{'}$ is the GR line element and the line element $ds$ belongs to a more general space \cite{basic01}.
+\quad Scale-invariance implies that the equations remain unchanged under the transformation $ds^{'}=\lambda(t) ds$ of the line element, with $ds^{'}$ is the GR line element and the line element $ds$ belongs to a more general space \cite{basic01}.
 Even though several modified scale-invariance gravity theories have been proposed to account for cosmic acceleration \cite{basic0,basic1, basic}, the ability of scale-invariance cosmology to fully describe cosmic evolution remains unverified.

-Based on the Bohmian trajectory approach, an alternative interpretation of quantum mechanics has been used in \cite{basic} to show that it is possible to integrate quantum effects into the classical equations of motion by applying a conformal transformation to the background metric.
+Based on the Bohmian trajectory approach, an alternative interpretation of quantum mechanics has been used in Ref.~\cite{basic} to show that it is possible to integrate quantum effects into the classical equations of motion by applying a conformal transformation to the background metric.
 The conformal transformation is given as

-where $Q$ is the quantum potential, $q=\frac{\ddot{a}a}{\dot{a}^2}$ is the deceleration parameter, $H=\frac{\dot{a}}{a}$ is the Hubble parameter and $m$ is the particle's mass.
+where $Q$ is the quantum potential, $q=\frac{\ddot{a}a}{\dot{a}^2}$ is the deceleration parameter, $H=\frac{\dot{a}}{a}$ is the Hubble parameter and $M$ is the particle's mass.
 The modified Einstein equations are \cite{basic0,basic1}